cloudtnt-rcl/project-reports/papers/dmc-v1.md

 ### Online Learning

-With the rise of the Massive Open Online Courses (MOOCs), there has been a flood of DMCs offered online on websites like Coursera, EdX, Udemy, etc. It must be noted that most of these credentials uses standards-based systems to promote interoperability.
+With the rise of the Massive Open Online Courses (MOOCs), there has been a flood of DMCs offered online on websites like Coursera, EdX, Udemy, etc. It must be noted that most of these credentials do not use standards-based systems to promote interoperability.

 ### Workplace Learning